-Department of Water Resources (DWR) Attention: Mr. Paul Gosselin Deputy Director, Sustainable Groundwater Management 715 P Street Sacramento, CA 95814
+Department of Water Resources Attn: Paul Gosselin Deputy Director, Sustainable Groundwater Management 715 P Street Sacramento, CA 95814

-Re: Submittal of the Modesto Subbasin Groundwater Sustainability Plan
+Re: Submittal of the Modesto Subbasin Draft Revised Groundwater Sustainability Plan

-Dear Mr. Gosselin:
+Dear Mr. Gosselin,

-On behalf of the Stanislaus and Tuolumne Rivers Groundwater Basin Association Groundwater Sustainability Agency (STRGBA GSA) and the County of Tuolumne GSA, I am pleased to submit the Modesto Subbasin Groundwater Sustainability Plan (GSP).
-The GSP was adopted by the STRGBA GSA on January 31, 2022.
-In compliance with §353.4(b), this transmittal letter accompanies the GSP, which is being uploaded to the DWR SGMA portal.
+On behalf of the Stanislaus and Tuolumne Rivers Groundwater Basin Association Groundwater Sustainability Agency (STRGBA GSA) and the County of Tuolumne GSA, I am pleased to submit the revised Modesto Subbasin Groundwater Sustainability Plan (GSP).
+The GSP was adopted by the STRGBA GSA on July 10, 2024.
+In compliance with the California Code of Regulations, Title 23, §353.4(b), this transmittal letter accompanies the GSP, which is being uploaded to the Department of Water Resources (DWR) Sustainable Groundwater Management Act (SGMA) portal.